The pinhole camera is one of the earliest predecessors of modern-day cameras. Let’s explore the world of pinhole cameras.

 The pinhole camera is the simplest kind of camera.
 It does not have a lens.
-It just makes use of an extremely small opening (a pinhole sized opening) to focus all light rays within the smallest possible area to obtain an image, as clearly as possible.
-The simple image formed using a pinhole camera is always inverted as shown in the image below.
+It just makes use of a tiny opening (a pinhole-sized opening) to focus all light rays within the smallest possible area to obtain an image, as clearly as possible.
+The simple image formed using a pinhole camera is always inverted.

-You can actually make a simple pinhole camera with simple materials probably available at your own home.
-The step wise procedure has been described below.
+You can make a simple pinhole camera with simple materials probably available at your own home.
+The stepwise procedure on how to make a pinhole camera has been described below.

 - Paint the box entirely in black to light-proof it

 - Appropriately determine the distance between the film and light source and make your circular pinhole on the bottom of the box